 Ordinarily, at least two thirds of the total hours worked for the internship would be actual contextual work.
 One third of the time may be used for study, reflection and supervision.
 Students are required to participate in cohort meetings with a GDR supervisor and peers.
 No credit will be awarded retroactively for internship work previously conducted.
 Internships are graded on a satisfactory/unsatisfactory basis (S/U).

-Please note that if it is not for academic credit, volunteer and work placements do not have to route through the Contextual Education office.
 All internships are subject for approval by Dr. Thomas W. Elliott, Jr., Director of Ministry Internships.

 Finding a setting and internship supervisor